CyberSys/Male-Poon/README.md

 The shared Unified XUL Platform-Fixed source code is referenced here as a git submodule contained in the `platform/` directory and is required to build the application.

+Note: We plan to remove all proprietary branding from this fork of Pale Moon so as not to violate any copyrights imposed by Moonchild Productions.
+This will be done in the near future.

+Credits:
+* MoonchildProductions for the wonderful Pale Moon Browser and UXP platform.
+* Credits also go to Pale Moon and UXP contributors for the same as above.
+* Palemoon.org forum users for continuing to report my profile.
+GitHub support has notified me that they will take note of the abuse of the GitHub reports feature and will act accordingly.
+* mattatobin for continuing to complain about GitHub forks he doesn't like.

 ## Getting the platform sub-module
 `git submodule init && git submodule update`